taustation-fan/taustation-fan.github.io/README.md

 buys it within three days, you will receive the asking price directly to your bank account.
 Otherwise, you can pick up the item after three days at the Shipping Bay.

+Placing more than one item on the market at the same time also costs an increasing amount of bonds.

 To sell an item, go to Market → Public, then to your inventory, and select the item you want to sell.
 There, you'll have a button